exinno/app2/docs/quick-start.md

 ### Add and edit fields

-1. Open your view in the visual designer.
-2. Click on the "Add Field" button.
+1. Open your view in the visual designer and click on the "Add Field" button.
-3. Select the type of field you want to add.
-4. Customize the field properties as necessary.
+2. Select the type of field you want to add and customize its properties as necessary.

 [Learn more about fields edit]()